Q: What is your photographic style?

 Q: What if you become ill and can’t photograph our wedding?

 I would have to be VERY ill to miss a wedding.
-However, if I do become deathly ill or in the event of my death, the first step would be for Mark to find another photographer in our area to take care of you.
-We know several photographers who would help in this situation.
+However, if I do become deathly ill or in the event of my death, the first step would be for Mark to contact another photographer in our area to take care of you.
+We've already discussed this with several photographers who would help in this situation.

 Q: How many images do you take and how many do I receive?

 That entirely depends on the length of your wedding and how many amazing, special moments and events take place.
 When we talk about giving you “full coverage,” we mean that we will take photos of everything, from the bride’s earrings to people getting down on the dance floor and everything in between.
 I’ve been known to photograph the bride brushing her teeth, which turned out to be a very cute photo!